dteli/dsp/lessons/statistics/07-statistics.md

 ### Q5.
 Bayesian (Elvis Presley twin)

-Bayes' Theorem is an important tool in understanding what we really know, given evidence of other information we have, in a quantitative way.
+> Bayes' Theorem is an important tool in understanding what we really know, given evidence of other information we have, in a quantitative way.
 It helps incorporate conditional probabilities into our conclusions.

-Elvis Presley had a twin brother who died at birth.
+> Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

->> REPLACE THIS TEXT WITH YOUR RESPONSE

----
+I'm modifying this out of a solution I found online.

+So what we want is P(E. had identical twin | E. had twin brother).

+By Bayes' Theorem this is (P(identical twins) * P(twin brother | identical twins)) / P(twin brother).

+P(identical twins) we are given as 1/300.
+P(twin brother | identical twins) is 1, because if Elvis was an identical twin, he would have a twin brother by definition.

+Now for P(twin brother), we need to add together the chances that he was an identical twin, 1/300, plus the chances that he was a fraternal twin and his twin was a boy, (1/2) * (1/125).

+Plugging this all in gives ((1/300) * 1) / ((1/300) + (1/2) * (1/125)), or 5/11.

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?